opentok/opentok-windows-sdk-samples/README.md

 The sample uses both custom transformers and standard transformers like blur and noise suppression provided by Vonage.
 For the latter, and additional package "Vonage.Client.Video.Transformers" is required.

+### AudioRecording

+This sample uses the AudioData API to record the audio received by a subscriber and save it to a wav file.

 ## Development and Contributing

 Interested in contributing?
 We :heart: pull requests!
 See the